Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Let’s set up a jail for mitmproxy.

-This is also very important: MITMProxy calls sudo -n /sbin/pfctl -s state but there is no sudo in jail.
+This is also very important: MITMProxy calls sudo -n /sbin/pfctl -s state, but there is no sudo in the jail.
 Run pkg install sudo inside the jail.

-Sanity Check: If you are unsuccessful when you run ping 1.1.1.1 inside the jail, you may get an error like this: “ssend socket: Operation not permitted”.
-If you are successful, then ping works as it needs access to raw sockets.
+Sanity Check: If you run ping 1.1.1.1 inside the jail and you receive an error such as “ssend socket: Operation not permitted,” raw sockets are still blocked.
+If ping succeeds, raw-socket access is working as required.

 Now we can copy over the mitmproxy binaries and take them for a spin.

-Things are getting tricky with this next part.
+Things get tricky at this point.
 Running any of the binaries above results in:

-So, there is no /lib64 folder nor any similar dynamic linker that I could find.
+So, there is no /lib64 folder, nor any compatible dynamic linker that I can find.
 I tried this, however:

 Apparently, there is a pkg install compat6x that can solve this for us (unavailable on pfSense), however, this is getting ridiculous!
 Let’s try a new tactic.
 Since we are in a jail, we are not bound to the crippled (read: secured) pfSense environment.
 Maybe we can install the mitmproxy package normally in a jail?